DWTMFP/SteamGameOpener/README.md

 The reason behind this project was to free Space on my Desktop while still having the img_icons next to  the game name.

-1. Download all python files and the batch file
+1. Download the files in the code folder
 2. Specify the Variables in user_data.py
 3. run open_application.bat